 The stochastic projection of employer contributions as a percent of pay shows the probable range of future contribution rates.
 The baseline contribution rate (black line), which is based on the median of the simulations using an average return of 7.00%, aligns closely with the projections discussed in subsection D. of the Executive Summary of this report.
-In the most pessimistic scenario shown, the 95th percentile, the projected employer contribution rate exceeds 115% of pay in 2034.
-Conversely, the most optimistic scenario shown, the 5th percentile, the projected employer contribution rate declines to 0% by 2029.
-We note that these projections allow the employer contribution to drop below the normal cost only if the Plan becomes extremely overfunded (above 120%), as required under PEPRA.
+In the most pessimistic scenario shown, the 95th percentile, the projected employer contribution rate nears 160% of pay in 2036.
+Conversely, the most optimistic scenario shown, the 5th percentile, the projected employer contribution rate declines to 0% by 2030.
+These projections allow the employer contribution to drop below the normal cost only if the Plan becomes extremely over-funded (above 120%), as required under PEPRA.

-We also note that the extreme level of volatility in the contribution rates towards the end of the projection period is driven by the declining amortization period.
+The extreme level of volatility in the contribution rates towards the end of the projection period is driven by the declining amortization period.
 If the Board takes action to modify the amortization period - either by freezing/restarting the amortization schedule, or moving towards a layered amortization policy wherein changes in the UAL are amortized over individual fixed/closed periods based on when the change occurs - the volatility in rates could be reduced significantly.